ay-wq0/Group-6-/Group 7/Animation/README.txt

 - Keep all files together in the same folder; otherwise, the HTML will not find the CSS and JS.
 - Works in any modern browser (Chrome, Firefox, Edge, Safari).

-## Credits

-Created as a web-based educational project.